Biography/History -choreography and teaching

 ESSENCE OF MY WORK

 Movement is part of our everyday lives, and can be shaped and formed to realize a specific goal.
 It can be virtuous, and/or pedestrian.
 The two can be part of the same canvas, the same dance.
-Movement is the underlying and strongest structure from which I create: designs, scenes, stories, and environments.
-My goal is to bring to the surface underlying emotional tones that are kinesthetically experienced by the viewer as well as to design tapestries that are stark, simple and intimate.
-I reference the body, my body, to research and create.
+Movement is the underlying and strongest component with which I create: designs, scenes, stories, and environments.
+My goal is to bring to the surface underlying emotional tones that are kinesthetically experienced by the viewer, designing tapestries that are rich, spare stark, simple, intimate.
 My structures are rigorous.
 I am interested in beauty and mystery, and story – telling, as I work to distill the meaning of a dance to its purest essence.
 My current trajectory includes but is not limited to rigorous improvisational and collaborative process in both in rehearsals and performance.
-I use and reference the body, using pure movement and the process of its invention and investigation to create my dances.
+I reference the body, my body, using pure movement and the process of its invention and investigation to create my dances.

 My interest, my passion, is the body – the limitless possibilities of the body as an expressive instrument, to carry a story, express a viewpoint, depict a character, create an environment.
 I have pursued the form of the solo dance for many years.
 I think of solo dances as being in dialogue with the spaces in which they are created and/or performed, and each particular audience.
-Theories of physics, as well as the writings of Deeprok Chopra, Joseph Campbell, Dr. Fritz Smith, Susan Klein, others, inform us that nothing exists alone; that all things can only exist in relationship.
-There is no pure structure, everything is energy.
-This is the way I approach my solos/dances.
+Theories of physics inform us that nothing exists alone; that all things can only exist in relationship; there is no pure structure, everything is energy.
+In this open way is the way I approach creating solos/dances.
 They are given a new life with each new audience in each performance.
 Although all dances are created to realize a particular form or shape, to convey an event, fulfill a concept, solo dances are innately possessed of a spontaneity and flexibility that give rise to various interpretations and meanings.
 In the absence of other dancers, the solo dancer’s inner dialogue is the primary tool in creating and maintaining a relationship between performer and audience, while the dance itself creates the structure for the communication.
 The audience, an assortment of individual viewers, comes together in what I think of as a collective vision.
 The relationships thus created are with the self, the audience and the space.
 Although I know what my dances are, they acquire new life in each different circumstance.
 I mold and craft my dances in detail and design, and in paradox, aim for spontaneity and immediacy.

 dancers – Becky Pearl, Jessica Winograd and Barbara Mahler from “No Place Like Home”